kbkozlev/simple-wordpress/README.md

 - Make sure your server is running a Debian-based system (e.g., Ubuntu).

 ## 📄 License
-This script is open-source.
-Feel free to modify and distribute it as needed.
+This script is open-source and under a [MIT License](LICENSE), feel free to modify and distribute it as needed.

 ## 🙌 Honorable Mentions
 This script is inspired by "ZacsTech" and his [YouTube video](https://www.youtube.com/watch?v=DLzEU4naGGI&ab_channel=ZacsTech)